Starting a practice from the ground up is something that many medical professionals dream of.

-Boquist and Eiynck say they have engaged with young doctors at all different comfort levels.
+Boquist said they have engaged with young doctors at all different comfort levels.
 Many will start working for another practice owner, gain some hands-on experience without the financial and administrative obligations, and then build their own business model.

 “The existing practice owner knows their investment will be well cared for in the years to come and the new owner will be inheriting a well-oiled machine,” Boquist said.
 “The new graduates that start their own businesses are typically at a disadvantage.
 The rising cost of college education, in addition to the monetary requirements, can be daunting.”

 Some new practices can fail because they might not pick the correct name for their business right out of the gate.
 Others, in many cases, just don’t know the ins and outs of their industry.

 “It’s like the old adage says, ‘You never get a second chance to make a first impression,” Boquist said.
 “Things like the practice name, appearance and initial encounter can make a big impact on a customer.
 Networking, utilizing marketing and social media, referrals and word of mouth can all help spread the word.”